 MSK is committed to diversity and inclusion, and we are eager to host students at a one-day symposium about postgraduate opportunities and careers in biomedical and life science research in our laboratories.
 We hope to enable those who might not typically consider a postdoc at MSK to see firsthand if MSK would be a good match.

-- learn about the leading-edge science being conducted at MSK
+- learn about the cutting-edge science being conducted at MSK

-- meet MSK faculty in one-on-one meetings and roundtables
+- meet MSK faculty in one-on-one sessions and roundtables

 - hear from current trainees about how they decided to conduct their postdoctoral training at MSK

-- receive insights on how to chart their course and navigate career development beyond graduate school and postgraduate training
+- receive insights into how to chart their course and navigate their career development beyond graduate school and postgraduate training

-Participation in the symposium is on a selected basis.
-Eligible candidates will be notified by October 10, 2018.
-Because the focus of the symposium is on postgraduate training, we invite:
+Participation in the symposium is on a selected basis, and eligible candidates will be notified by January 15, 2020.
+Given that the focus of the symposium is on postgraduate training, we invite:

-- PhD and MD/PhD graduate students who are two years or less from defending their thesis
+- PhD and MD/PhD students who are two years or less from defending their thesis

 - PhD, MD, and MD/PhD postgraduate researchers who are interested in a second postdoc

-Biologists, chemists, physicists, and computational scientists who fit the above criteria and are interested in pursuing a career in biomedical research are encouraged to apply.
+All biologists, chemists, physicists, and computational scientists who fit the above criteria and are interested in pursuing a career in biomedical research are encouraged to apply.
 Students from underrepresented groups are especially encouraged to apply.
-Underrepresented groups include but are not limited to African Americans, Latinos, Native Americans, Pacific Islanders, and those with disabilities or from disadvantaged backgrounds.
+People in underrepresented groups include, but are not limited to, African Americans, Hispanics, Native Americans, Pacific Islanders, and those with disabilities or from disadvantaged backgrounds.

-Limited funds are available for travel expenses to and from New York City.
+Limited funds are available for travel reimbursement to and from New York City.
 Funding for lodging is not available.